 But Kristine Nichols, former chief scientist for the Rodale Institute—one of the only locations where researchers have long-running plots that combine no-till with organic practices—says that the gradual breakdown to fungal communities in the soil over time in many organic systems can be a serious problem.

 “Tilling can start to erode the diversity of the fungi in the soil over time.
 So you’re going to start getting the loss of certain keystone organisms for providing amino acids and antioxidants that can be very important for human health,” said Nichols.
 While at Rodale, Nichols worked with researchers at Penn State University to look at an antioxidant and amino acid called ergothioneine, which is produced by soil fungi.
 They saw a very strong relationship between both the concentration and frequency of tillage and loss off ergothioneine.

-Nichols, who worked with no-till farmers in Nebraska for a decade before going to Rodale, says that while organic farmers tend to see any use of herbicides as “the ultimate evil,” the no-till set feel similarly about tillage.
+Nichols, who worked with no-till farmers in North Dakota for more than a decade before going to Rodale, says that while organic farmers tend to see any use of herbicides as “the ultimate evil,” the no-till set feel similarly about tillage.
 In the same way that no-till farmers are often told to use herbicides only when no other solution is available to them, Nichols likes to challenge organic farmers to see tillage as the choice of last resort.

 Steve Swaffer also acknowledged that that sweeping generalization about soil health can be hard to make.
 “It’s all about management, right?
 And it’s a human being who makes the decisions about how a farm is managed,” he explained by phone after the event.